Skip to main content

 When Steinberger tried to swap his social media handles — releasing the old @clawdbot handle and claiming the new one — professional "handle snipers" snagged the accounts in approximately 10 seconds.
 Crypto scammers immediately used the hijacked X (Twitter) account to launch a fake $CLAWD token on Solana.

 The token rocketed to a $16 million market cap within hours before crashing to near-zero after Steinberger publicly clarified he had nothing to do with it.
+"To all crypto folks," he begged, "please stop pinging me.
+Any project that lists me as a coin owner is a scam."

 The community rallied.
 "Molt fits perfectly — it's what lobsters do to grow," the official rebranding statement said, trying to turn a chaotic situation into a positive narrative.